Usui Policies and Procedures

 First Written Warning: On a first violation, the supervisor will counsel the employee on a formal basis, in writing.
 The appropriate supervisor(s) and Human Resources are to be notified prior to the written warning of the employee.

-The problem is defined, corrective action is identified, and the probable results of inaction by the employee in correcting the problem are outlined.
+In any step of discipline, the problem is defined, corrective action is identified, a time frame is established, and the consequences of failure to correct the problem are outlined.
+In addition, specific performance improvement actions and objectives are identified and discussed, and if necessary are issued in writing.
 The employee reviews the notice and may add written comments if desired.
 Both manager and employee must sign and date the form.
 If the employee refuses to sign the notice, a witness (management) will need to sign and date the notice in lieu of the employee’s signature.
 The form is to be given to the Human Resources Department to be placed in the personnel file and a copy given to the employee.

-If the objectives are not accomplished within a given time frame, one of the following actions should be taken:
+If the corrective action objectives are not accomplished within the established time frame, one of the following actions will occur:

-If the objectives have not been fully accomplished and the Manager feels an extension is NOT warranted, the employee may be given another written warning, demoted or terminated.
-Demotion is an acceptable course of action ONLY when (1) the employee is capable of performing at a lower level, and (2) a legitimate requirement exists for work to be performed at the lower level.
+- If the objectives have not been fully accomplished and the Manager feels an extension is NOT warranted, the employee may be given another written warning, demoted or terminated.
+Demotion is an acceptable course of action ONLY when (1) the employee is capable of performing at a lower level, and (2) an open position or legitimate requirement exists for work to be performed at the lower level.

-If the objectives have been accomplished, the employee should be congratulated on his or her success and encouraged to continue the improved performance.
+- If the objectives have been accomplished, the employee should be congratulated on his or her success and reminded that the Company expects continued and ongoing achievement of the objectives.

 Termination: This is the final violation and the employee will be terminated.

-Serious violations, such as drug policy violation, harassment of any nature, discrimination, possession of weapons on-site, fighting or assault, unauthorized removal of Company property, destruction of Company property, insubordination, poor performance, lack of work, reduction of workforce, etc., may result in immediate termination without warning or notice.
+Serious violations, as determined by the Company, which may include but are not limited to drug policy violation, harassment of any nature, discrimination, possession of weapons on-site, fighting or assault, unauthorized removal of Company property, destruction of Company property, insubordination, poor performance, lack of work, reduction of workforce, etc., may result in immediate termination without warning or notice.

-Please Note: Not All Situations Will Warrant Disciplinary Actions And Could Result In Immediate Termination.
+Please Note: Not All Situations Will Warrant Disciplinary Action And Could Result In Immediate Termination.

-Any alleged violation will be thoroughly investigated by the company.
+Any alleged violation of the standards of conduct will be thoroughly investigated by the company.

 The employee may be suspended during the investigation, either with or without pay, for a period of time if this is approved by Human Resources (HR).